isamu-isozaki/teamai_test/ea/index.html.md

 Current preferences for flights are:
 * Aisle seat
 * Check a bag for all trips longer than one night
-* Frequent Flyer details of all (previously flown) airlines are in EA vault of 1Password as well as important passport/visa info
+* Frequent Flyer details of all (previously flown/index.html.md) airlines are in EA vault of 1Password as well as important passport/visa info

 ### Pick your brain meetings

 If people want advice on open source, remote work, or other things related to GitLab we'll consider that.
 If Sid approves of the request we suggest the following since we want to make sure the content is radiated as wide as possible.:

 1. We send an email: "Thanks for being interested in GitLab.
-If we schedule a meeting it will follow the format on /handbook/ceo/#pick-your-brain-meetings Are you able to submit a draft post with us within 48 hours of interview?"
+If we schedule a meeting it will follow the format on https://github.com/isamu-isozaki/teamai_test/tree/master/ceo/#pick-your-brain-meetings Are you able to submit a draft post with us within 48 hours of interview?"
-1. If we receive a positive answer we schedule a 50 minute Zoom video call or [visit to our boardroom](/visiting/) that is recorded by us, uploaded to Youtube as a private video, and shared with you.
+1. If we receive a positive answer we schedule a 50 minute Zoom video call or [visit to our boardroom](/visiting/index.html.md/index.html.md) that is recorded by us, uploaded to Youtube as a private video, and shared with you.
 1. Within 48 hours you share a draft post with us in a Google Doc with suggestion or edit rights for anyone that knows the url.
 1. You can redact anything you don't want to publish.
 1. Our content department will work with you to publish the post within the agreed timeframe.
-1. A great examples of this in action are the first two times we did this [/2016/07/14/building-an-open-source-company-interview-with-gitlabs-ceo/](https://news.ycombinator.com/item?id=12615723) and [https://news.ycombinator.com/item?id=12615723](https://news.ycombinator.com/item?id=12615723).
+1. A great examples of this in action are the first two times we did this [/2016/07/14/building-an-open-source-company-interview-with-gitlabs-ceo/](https://news.ycombinator.com/item?id=12615723/index.html.md) and [https://news.ycombinator.com/item?id=12615723](https://news.ycombinator.com/item?id=12615723/index.html.md).
 Both got to nr.
-1 on [Hacker News](https://news.ycombinator.com/).
+1 on [Hacker News](https://news.ycombinator.com/index.html.md/index.html.md).

-The EA-team will create an issue once it's scheduled with the label [ceo-interview on GitLab.com](https://gitlab.com/gitlab-com/www-gitlab-com/issues?label_name=ceo-interview&scope=all&state=all) should follow up to make sure the draft post is submitted.
+The EA-team will create an issue once it's scheduled with the label [ceo-interview on GitLab.com](https://gitlab.com/gitlab-com/www-gitlab-com/issues?label_name=ceo-interview&scope=all&state=all/index.html.md) should follow up to make sure the draft post is submitted.

 Reply to emails: Thanks for wanting to chat.
-I propose we meet in the format proposed on /handbook/ceo/#pick-your-brain-meetings so that other people benefit from our conversation too.
-If you're up for that please work with Kirsten (cc:) to schedule a time and location.
+I propose we meet in the format proposed on https://github.com/isamu-isozaki/teamai_test/tree/master/ceo/#pick-your-brain-meetings so that other people benefit from our conversation too.
+If you're up for that please work with Kirsten (cc:/index.html.md) to schedule a time and location.

 Alternatively we can also make it a YouTube live event, people can ask us questions in the chat during the event, and we can share the recording later.